erhant/lambda-0b10/docs/WEEK-2.md

 > # Week 2
 >
 > We talked about Elliptic Curves, mostly on Short Weierstrass Curve and its operations.
+We also talked about commitments and how to commit to a polynomial using an elliptic curve.
+We also talked about Pairings and how they can be used to prove evaluations of a committed polynomial.

 # Elliptic Curves: Short Weierstrass